HarikaranSubramanian/Task-4/README.md

+#Day-4 Task

-# Programs using anonymous function , IIFE and arrow function.
+## Programs using anonymous function , IIFE and arrow function.

 ## In this Repository i have added three JavaScript files for each functions
 ```